For more information about our program, please contact Tracy D. Foote, our program coordinator, at (352) 333-5984.

 Life support training

-Costs incurred for obtaining required life support training (basic life support, pediatric advanced life support, neonatal resuscitation program and advanced trauma life support), including any required renewals are covered by the program.
+Costs incurred for obtaining required life support training (basic life support and advanced life support), including any required renewals are covered by the program.

 Several subscription costs are covered by the program.
 Examples of subscriptions include but are not limited to UpToDate, MKSAP, UWorld, ClinicalKey, AccessMedicine, and NEJM Resident 360.
 Our program formally meets with residents at least annually to decide how the program budget can best serve the needs of our residents' education through reimbursement of resources.